eligugliotta/MADAR-TUN/README.md

 ### *Overview of DATA*

-In a nutshell, the data gathered in this repository you will find the following linguistic annotation levels, semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):
+In this repository, you will find a collection of linguistic annotations, generated semi-automatically using a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):

-* Token classification into *arabizi*, *foreign* and *emotag*.
+* Token classification: Tokens are categorized into three groups - *arabizi* (representing Arabic words written in Latin script), *foreign* (indicating foreign words), and *emotag* (denoting emoticons or smileys tags).
-* Encoding in Arabic Script of the tokens classified as *arabizi* (following the CODA* convention [[1]](#1)).
+* Normalization in Arabic Script of the tokens classified as *arabizi* (following the CODA* convention [[1]](#1)).
 * Tokenization of the *CODAfied* texts.
 * Part-of-Speech tagging for the *arabizi* tokens.
 * Lemmatization, in CODA* (Arabic-script)